antmicro/protoplaster/README.md

 When the test suite is specified with the parameter `-s` or `--test-suite`, only the tests in the specified suite are going to be run.
 You can also list existing groups in the YAML file, simply run `protoplaster --list-test-suites test.yaml`.

+### Config overrides
+It is possible to apply provisional changes to configuration without modifying the YAML file.
+Assume that in the example above, the path to the second video device has changed from `/dev/video2` to `/dev/video1`, and we would like to save the received frame to a file named `image.raw` instead of `frame.raw`.
+To account for this, you may run Protoplaster with the options:
+`--override "tests.base.2.camera.device: /dev/video1" --override "tests.base.2.camera.save_file: image.raw"`.

+Overrides may also be used directly in the config file – for example, in the `i2c` test, to rename the first device from `Sensor name` to `Some other name`, you might add an override:

+* at the beginning or end of the file: `tests.base.0.i2c.devices.0.name: Some other name`
+* within the `i2c` test definition, before or after `devices`: `devices.0.name: Some other name`.

 ### External Devices